uchicago-cs/cmsc23320/website/academic_honesty.rst

   if another student in the class uses code that you posted on such a site (even if you did not intend for that code to be used by someone else), you will receive an F in the class.
+* Please note that the above two prohibitions also apply after the course is over!
+  You should **NEVER** share your code from this class with other people.
+  Not now.
+Not after the quarter is over.
+Not after you graduate.
+Never.

+  We make only one exception to this rule: if a prospective employer asks to see samples of your code, you are welcome to send them your code from this class, but must do so privately, not by posting your code in a publicly-accessible location.
 * **DO NOT** use code you find on the Internet, except in the very limited cases described below.